snay2/digital-history/README.md

 1. Unzip the file.
 Find the Database.momentodb file.
 1. Copy that into the same directory as the Python script in this project
 1. Rename it to `momento.db`
-1. At the command line, run `python parsedaily.py > out.tex`
+1. At the command line, run `python extractposts.py > out.tex`

 The output of the script is a partial LaTeX file that can be included with `\input`.

+## TODO

+- Build another script to pull down Instagram images and blog posts, embed them in the LaTeX document.